rsp/y20/PITCHME.md

 ---

 "If X + WASI existed in 2008, we wouldn't have needed to created Docker.
-That's how important it is.
-X on the server is the future of computing.
-A standardized system interface was the missing link.
-Let's hope WASI is up to the task!"
+That's how important it is.<br>X on the server is the future of computing.<br>A standardized system interface was the missing link.<br>Let's hope WASI is up to the task!"

 Solomon Hykes, founder and CTO of Docker<br>March, 2019

 ---

 "If WASM + WASI existed in 2008, we wouldn't have needed to created Docker.
-That's how important it is.
-Webassembly on the server is the future of computing.
-A standardized system interface was the missing link.
-Let's hope WASI is up to the task!"
+That's how important it is.<br>Webassembly on the server is the future of computing.<br>A standardized system interface was the missing link.<br>Let's hope WASI is up to the task!"

 Solomon Hykes, founder and CTO of Docker<br>March, 2019 [on Twitter](https://twitter.com/solomonstre/status/1111004913222324225)